AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/install-agent.md

 - Silent installations are useful for automating deployments.

 - Silent installations avoid browser logins to PI to Data Hub.
-In particular, a new, interactive installation requires that Internet Explorer enhanced security be disabled, and some customers cannot disable this security.
+A new, interactive installation requires that Internet Explorer Enhanced Security be disabled, and some customers cannot disable this security.

 - Installations of the PI to Data Hub Agent on Windows Server Core Operating System is supported only with a silent installation.

+### Silent installs for new installations

+These instructions can be used to set up a new installation of the PI to Data Hub Agent, configured with connections to AVEVA Data Hub, without needing to run the PI to Data Hub Configuration Utility.
+The command lines in this section can be used for upgrades as well, but tenant, namespace, PI Data Archive, and AF server cannot be changed during an upgrade.
+Command line parameters related to this will be ignored.
+For the minimal command line needed for upgrades, see Silent Installations for Upgrades or Minimal New Installations.

 1. Create a client-credentials client with an assigned role of Tenant Contributor and add a secret.
 See <xref:gpClientCredentialsClient>.